dilkinn/FrenchEducation/README.md

 It seems that studying longer and attaining higher degrees in France don't have a straightforward impact on the job placement rates.
 And threre are reasons for that, for a person with little experience, employer will have to pay more, if that person holds higher degree.
 So if he has a choice between Bachelor and Master, he will rather take Bachelor.
 That could be one possible reason for the data I have explored.
 But there could be other.

 High-rank universities (top 20) have statistically higher job placement rates compare to all other universities.

+### Further investigation

+1. Discipline wise salaries
+2. Comapre Bachelors salaries in 3 years with Masters in 1 year.
+Allows to compare correctly.
+3. Table with p-values for all domains/disciplines.